onzfonz/comp227/src/content/3/en/part3c.md

 - The play button resumes execution of the program
 - The red square stop sign will stop debugging
 - the red octagon stop signs allow you to see all breakpoints or to pause breakpoints from executing for a while.
-- the lightning bolt allows your program to break on an exception, which can be very handy when trying to find out why an exception is being thrown.
+- the lightning bolt allows your program to break on an exception, which can be very handy when trying to find out when an exception is being thrown.

-I encourage you to learn to use the debugger as it can be quite useful!
+Invest time into learning to use a debugger properly...it can save you a lot of time in the future and increase your understanding of a language as well!

 #### Chrome dev tools